anthony-bonta-gaf-energy/gafe-interview-react/README.md

 ## Frontend Assignment

 The assignment is to basically write the UserPage component.
 The user page is responsible for creating a new user if they do not exist, or updating an existing user if they exist.
+You don't have to worry about styling any components.

 ### Feature: Create a New User